Ziyang-Jin/CPSC-221-TA/assignment2/README.md

 There is no guarantee that this code works for all situations; however, this code is a good resource for students to debug their own code.

+update: I have run the program with valgrind, and no memory leak occurred.

 Ziyang Jin